jmchandonia/CORAL/back_end/README.md

 ### ArangoDB Config

 Now that you can get at ArangoDB through Apache, log in and create databases.
 You need at least a "production" database, but you could have "test" or other versions for development.
 They can be called whatever you want.

+Look in /var/log/arangodb3/arangod.log.
+You will see WARNING messages asking you to adjust some system settings, with instructions on how to do so.
+Follow these.

 ### More setup of directory structure